 It is not just important to recognize your strengths, but also your weaknesses.
 Once you determine what your weaknesses are, develop a strategy to improve upon them.
 Also, determine how being acquired can turn your weaknesses into strengths.
 Perhaps you simply do not have the manpower to handle the amount of work you are offered a month.
 By showing a potential buyer how your already quality business would improve under an acquisition, you once again increase your value.

 Get Your Name Out

 Once you have identified what makes you unique and why that is valuable, market yourself.
 Join local, state and national associations for your industry.
 Attend their meetings and conferences to meet other people within your industry and begin to network.
 Prepare an “elevator speech,” two to three minutes of talking points on what your company does and what sets you apart.
 Don’t be afraid to talk to people.
 They are at networking events to do just that – network.
 Follow up afterward with important contacts you made and work to establish and maintain business relationships within your industry.
 Making yourself and your company known in your industry puts you on the radar of potential buyers that might want to expand.
 Do not limit yourself to simply networking in person.
-Join online professional networking sites such as LinkedIn or industry-specific message boards such as Yahoo!
-Groups for process servers or private investigators to further make yourself known in your industry.
+Join online professional networking sites such as LinkedIn.

 Make sure you network locally as well.
 Join your Chamber of Commerce or attend networking events geared towards the legal communities.
 Many universities sponsor events that are open to the community, including alumni and networking events.
 Spend a couple of days going by attorneys’ offices and introducing your company to the legal support staff – they are the ones who normally decide which process servers and private investigators to hire.
 If there’s one company that most people tend to use, introduce yourself to the owner of that company.
 Develop local professional relationships and brand yourself to increase name recognition.